bootstrapworld/curriculum/lessons/Data-Science/data-cycle/langs/en-us/slides.md

 Most questions can be broken down into one of four categories:

-- **Lookup questions** can be answered simply by looking up a single value in the table and reading it out.
+- **Lookup questions** - Answered simply by looking up a single value in the table and reading it out.
 Once you find the value, you’re done!{style="font-size:16pt"}

-- **Arithmetic questions** can be answered by computing an answer across a single column.{style="font-size:16pt"}
+- **Arithmetic questions** - Answered by computing an answer across a single column.{style="font-size:16pt"}

-- **Statistical questions** are where things get interesting!
-If we asked, "How old are animals at the shelter?", there are lots of ways to answer!
+- **Statistical questions** If we asked, "How old are animals at the shelter?", there are lots of ways to answer!
 We could report the _average_ age, the age that shows up _most frequently_ or the _range_ of the ages.
 Which one is "right"?
 As you'll see in this class, it depends...{style="font-size:16pt"}

-- **Questions we can't answer** would need data that we don't have. {style="font-size:16pt"}
+- **Questions we can't answer** - Need data that we don't have. {style="font-size:16pt"}

 <!--
 Examples of lookup questions might be “How many legs does Felix have?” or "What species is Sheba?"